Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02/js02Tasks.md

 Score: 15
 ```

-**💡 Hint:** You'll need three different elements on the page to show all three scores.
+**Hint:** You'll need three different elements on the page to show all three scores.

+**Another Hint:** The code to this one is at the end of this page.

 ---